HigitusFigitus/magic/README.md

 ## MVP functionalities

-* Reveal cards randomly pulled from a database created via the Magic: The Gathering API
+* Reveal cards randomly pulled from a database created via the Magic: The Gathering API.
+* Register new user and login.

-* Create a Scrier Profile and save cards to your favorites
+* Create a User Profile and save cards to your favorites.

-* Get on the Leaderboard of the most active scriers
+* Get on the Leaderboard of the most active users.

 ![Image of Magic Scry Profile](/public/images/favorites.png)